TheGloriousGenesis/CS_Learning/Machine_Learning/MLTheory/README.md

 - Similar to decision tress, but if it's a clustering tree segmentation, could use clustering metrics like distance or variance between data in set/node
 - Output instead of predicting a variable (in regression the mean, in classification the mode), the leaf nodes represents the actual subset that has been created with the highest similarity (Homogeneity) for a given criterion.

-Usage:
-- Marketing: Customers grouped based on behaviours
-- Medical diagnostics: Patients with similar symptoms grouped to make diagnosis and treatment easier.

 Pros:
 - Interpretability: Easy to know where the output has come from as set rules in place for each node and decisions can be traced